 The General Register Office Northern Ireland now has a GRONI online service - giving access to the indexes and images for a fee - births over 100 years old, marriages over 75 years old and deaths over 50 years old.
 By visiting the GRONI Public Search Room in Belfast or at the Public Record Office of Northern Ireland a more extensive range of records is available.

 IrishGenealogy.ie is a website, operated by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs, that allows users the opportunity to search a wide range of record sources in their search of their Irish Ancestry.
-Online searching gives access to the historic civil records of births over 100 years ago, marriages over 75 years ago and deaths over 50 years ago of the General Register Office (GRO) for persons living in Northern Ireland before 1922.
+Online searching gives free access to the historic civil records of births over 100 years ago, marriages over 75 years ago and deaths over 50 years ago of the General Register Office (GRO) for persons living in Northern Ireland before 1922.
 This website also provides images of many of the birth, marriage and death records.

 Understanding Land Divisions in Ireland

 The main land divisions in descending order of size are as follows: